Princess Thyra of Denmark: Early life

 In 1863, when Thyra was 10 years old, King Frederick VII died, and her father succeeded to the throne of Denmark as King Christian IX.
 Earlier the same year, her brother Vilhelm had been elected King of Greece, and her sister Alexandra had married Albert Edward, Prince of Wales.
 In 1866, her other sister Dagmar married the Tsarevich of Russia, Alexander.
-Princess Thyra was confirmed on 27 May 1870 by the Bishop of Zealand, Hans Lassen Martensen in the chapel of Christiansborg Palace in Copenhagen.
+Princess Thyra was confirmed on 27 May 1870 by the Bishop of Zealand, Hans Lassen Martensen, in the chapel of Christiansborg Palace in Copenhagen.

+In 1871, at 18 years of age, Thyra had an affair with Vilhelm Frimann Marcher, a lieutenant in the cavalry, which resulted in a pregnancy.
+To avoid scandal, Thyra fled to Greece to be with her brother, George I of Greece.
+When her father Christian IX learned that Thyra was "unwell", from the Greek media, he rushed to Greece to be with her.
+When Thyra gave birth in Athens, the baby was immediately given up for adoption.
+The Danish press was told Thyra had been taken ill with jaundice.

 Thyra was an attractive and gentle young woman, with dark hair and dark blue eyes, and Queen Louise wanted her youngest daughter to make a good marriage as her elder daughters had.
-Thyra's first suitor was King Willem III of the Netherlands, but as he was thirty-six years older than she was, she rejected him.
+Thyra's first suitor was King William III of the Netherlands, but as he was thirty-six years older than she was, she rejected him.

-In her youth, Thyra had fallen in love with Vilhelm Frimann Marcher, a lieutenant in the cavalry, which resulted in a pregnancy.
-Her brother George I of Greece suggested that she have the baby in Athens to avoid scandal; the Danish press was told Thyra had been taken ill with jaundice.

 Marriage

-On 21 December/22 December 1878, she married Crown Prince Ernest Augustus of Hanover, 3rd Duke of Cumberland and Teviotdale, at the chapel of Christiansborg Palace in Copenhagen.
-Ernst Augustus was the eldest child and only son of King George V of Hanover and his wife, Princess Marie of Saxe-Altenburg.
+During a family visit to Germany in 1878, Louise and Alexandra left, saying that they were going to attend an optician consultation.
+However, they were actually arranging a meeting between Thyra and Ernest Augustus of Hanover, Crown Prince of Hanover, 3rd Duke of Cumberland and Teviotdale.
+Ernest Augustus was the eldest child and only son of the exiled King George V of Hanover and his wife, Princess Marie of Saxe-Altenburg.
+Thyra wrote in her journal that she was "very excited" to meet the Crown Prince.
 Ernest Augustus had been born as a Crown Prince of Hanover, but in 1866 his father had been deprived of his throne, when the Kingdom of Hanover was annexed by Prussia after siding with Austria in the Austro-Prussian War.
+Ernest Augustus had Cumberland Castle in Gmunden, Austria, built in 1882 as exile seat.
+Despite this, Thyra wrote that she believed Ernest Augustus would one day ascend the Hanoverian throne.

+Upon meeting, Thyra's hand was immediately kissed by Ernest Augustus, while Alexandra peeked from around the corner.
+After some time, Thyra proposed to Ernest Augustus.
+While Thyra's family was excited, Queen Victoria stated that her engagement was "completely without foundation" after failing to marry off one of her own sons to Thyra.
+In December 1878, Thyra married Ernest Augustus at the Chapel Royal of Christiansborg Palace in Copenhagen.